ngrok/ngrok-operator/README.md

 # ngrok Ingress Controller

 This is a general purpose [kubernetes ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) provides to workloads running in a kubernetes cluster with a public URL via [ngrok](https://ngrok.com/).
 It dynamically provisions and deprovisions multiple highly available ngrok [tunnels](https://ngrok.com/docs/secure-tunnels#labeled-tunnels) and [edges](https://ngrok.com/docs/secure-tunnels#integrating-with-cloud-edge) as ingress resources are created and deleted.
-Take a guided tour through the architecture [here](https://s.icepanel.io/tPjIPc8Ifg/kj7w).
+For more details on the internal architecture, see [here](https://github.com/ngrok/kubernetes-ingress-controller/blob/main/docs/developer-guide/README.md).

 ## Documentation